 Handle with care, especially when fully ripe.
 Ripen in a cool, dark place.
 Pears may be refrigerated for a few days.

 *Percent Daily Values are based on a 2,000 calorie diet.
 Your daily values may be higher or lower depending on your calorie needs.

 Source: PMA's Labeling Facts

-Bosc pears are low-fat, sodium-free, and cholesterol-free.
-They're also a great source of fiber and vitamin C.
+Comice Pears are low-fat, sodium-free, and cholesterol-free.
+They're also a good source of fiber and vitamin C.

 - Ripen pears at room temperature in a sealed plastic bag with a couple of ripe bananas.
 When the pear is ripe, refrigerate until you are ready to eat it.

 - Pears are cousins of apples.
 American varieties come from Europe, where they migrated from central Asia.
 Early colonists brought the first trees to America where they thrived until blights became severe.
 Most pears are now grown west of the Rockies where diseases are less of a problem.